 Name and background

-The merger of the Equality Challenge Unit, the Higher Education Academy and the Leadership Foundation for Higher Education follows the recommendations of the Bell Review for a single sector agency for equality and diversity, learning and teaching, and leadership and governance in higher education.
+The merger of the Equality Challenge Unit, the Higher Education Academy and the Leadership Foundation for Higher Education followed the recommendations of the Bell Review in 2017 for a single sector agency for equality and diversity, learning and teaching, and leadership and governance in higher education.

 - How did the name Advance HE come about?

 The name ‘Advance HE’ followed consultation between the three agency boards and reflects Advance HE’s mission to champion the continuous enhancement of teaching and learning, equality and diversity, and leadership and governance in higher education, both within the UK and globally.

 Like its forerunners, Advance HE is a charity committed to the public good.
 The Charities Commission for England and Wales, and the Scottish Charity Regulator have approved Advance HE’s charitable status.